Abiramisankar0425/flame-monitor-sensor/README.md

 ​Signal (Orange) to Arduino Pin 9.
 ​VCC (Red) to the 5V rail.
 ​GND (Brown/Black) to the GND rail.
-​Note: If the servo jitters, use an external 5V-6V battery pack, connecting the battery GND to the Arduino GND.
+​Note: If the servo jitters, use an external 5V-6V battery pack and connect the battery GND to the Arduino GND.
 ​Buzzer & Button Setup:
 ​Buzzer (+) to Arduino Pin 8 and (-) to GND.
 ​Push Button: Connect one side to Pin 7 and the other side to GND.
 The code uses INPUT_PULLUP, so no external resistor is needed